DataDog/dd-trace-dotnet/docs/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

   </Principals>
 ```

-Within the ServiceManifestImport of the service responsible for deploying the tracer to the cluster, give the Setup script SetupAdminUser as the executing user.
+Within the *ServiceManifestImport* section of the service responsible for deploying the tracer to the cluster, give the Setup script SetupAdminUser as the executing user.

 ```diff
   <ServiceManifestImport>